-Climate change is causing damage to tropical coastal agroecological systems and compromising their ability to sustain resource-dependent livelihoods and cultures ().
-While efforts have been made to quantify and manage climate risks, it remains unclear what the future climate risks will be in the most vulnerable and at-risk regions; how communities will cope with the negative impacts of climate change on sectors supporting subsistence economies; and adaptation occurring in practice and its efficacy in moderating risks (Conway et al., 2019; Cinner et al ).
-Understanding climate risks at a community level is imperative for quantifying residual risks, identifying adaptation gaps, damages, and losses, and guiding efforts to reduce adverse effects on human and natural systems ().
+Climate change is causing damage to tropical coastal agroecological systems and compromising their ability to sustain resource-dependent livelihoods and cultures (Adger et al., 2012).
+While efforts have been made to quantify and manage climate risks, it remains unclear what the future climate risks will be in the most vulnerable and at-risk regions; how communities will cope with the negative impacts of climate change on sectors supporting subsistence economies; and adaptation occurring in practice and its efficacy in moderating risks (Brown, 2018; Conway et al., 2019; Cinner et al., 2022).
+Understanding climate risks at a community level is imperative for quantifying residual risks, identifying adaptation gaps, damages, and losses, and guiding efforts to reduce adverse effects on human and natural systems (Rising et al., 2022).

 Coastal agro-ecological systems, characterized by social ecological dynamics on the land-sea interphase, support millions of tropical coastal inhabitants through extraction activities (ref).
 Losses and damages on critical coastal habitats - seagrass, coral reefs and mangroves, coastal catchments on land, and essential ecosystem services that accrue to communities and national economies are happening now and the risks of future losses and damages will increase with climate change (ref).
-The frequent occurrence of climate extremes, for example, has caused the loss of coral reef and mangroves (ref).
-Consequently, rising climate risks are increasing maladaptive adaptation and widening adaptation gaps particularly for high resource dependent, coastal communities of low socio-economic status and exacerbating poverty or non-existent ().
+The frequent occurrence of climate extremes, for example, has caused the loss of coral reef and mangroves with socioeconomic consequences (ref).
+Consequently, rising climate risks are increasing maladaptive adaptation and widening adaptation gaps particularly for high resource dependent, coastal communities of low socio-economic status and exacerbating poverty amid few or non-existent government-led adaptation initiatives (Macusi et al., 2020).
 Damage and loss finance, a mechanism for compensating poor countries for the economic, social, cultural, and environmental losses caused by climate change (refs) deemed as urgent during COP27 UN climate negotiations (ref), could support communities adapt sustainable pathways of nature-based mitigation and adaptation.
-In this regard, the understanding of residual risk and adaptation gaps, along with cross-sectoral climate risk to integrated coastal systems, is crucial to evaluating damage and losses and providing an evidence base for informing policy choices associated with loss and damage finance (Serdeczny and Lissner 2023).
+In this regard, the understanding of residual risk and adaptation gaps, along with cross-sectoral climate risk to integrated coastal systems, is crucial to evaluating damage and losses and providing an evidence base for informing policy choices associated with loss and damage finance (Serdeczny and Lissner, 2023).

-Climate change risk is typically assessed based on one hazard or as a compounded risk ().
-In tropical coastal regions, efforts to develop holistic risk assessment and mitigation strategies are undermined by sectoral governance arrangements, scientific research and uncoordinated policies across sectors ().
+Climate change risk is typically assessed based on one hazard or as a compounded risk (Zscheischler et al. 2018; Barnard et al., 2021).
+In tropical coastal regions, efforts to develop holistic risk assessment and mitigation strategies are undermined by sectoral governance arrangements, scientific research and uncoordinated policies across sectors (David et al., 2021).
 In addition, there are diverse frameworks and conceptualizations of climate risks, which depend on the systems and contexts being studied, academic territorialism, and lock-in to separate processes at the global level (ref).
-For example, the IPCC framework concept of vulnerability is often used to assess risks based on climatic and non-climatic factors affecting climate change vulnerability, including adaptive capacity and estimating damages expected and attempting to reduce them ().
+For example, the IPCC framework concept of vulnerability is often used to assess risks based on climatic and non-climatic factors affecting climate change vulnerability, including adaptive capacity and estimating damages expected and attempting to reduce them (Füssel et al., 2006).
 Under the Sendai framework, which focuses on disaster-related risks of displacement, economic losses, infrastructure damage and vulnerability and preparedness (ref), climate change is one hazard driver among many, where discrete anomalous meteorological events directly ascribed to the consequence of climate change, such as floods, storms, and droughts are considered (ref).
-To ensure more integrated and efficient management of climate risks in coastal areas, it is important to take a holistic and interdisciplinary perspective o climate risks, characterize the human and natural coastal systems and the dominant processes adequately, and adopt sustainable development goals as a unifying framework for disaster risk reduction and climate change adaptation mitigation (Cramer et al., 2018;)
+To ensure more integrated and efficient management of climate risks in coastal areas, it is important to take a holistic and interdisciplinary perspective on climate risks, characterize the human and natural coastal systems and the dominant processes adequately, and adopt sustainable development goals as a unifying framework for disaster risk reduction and climate change adaptation mitigation (Cramer et al., 2018; Serrano et al., 2019; Salack et al., 2022).